Extreme positions of regularly varying branching random walk in random and time-inhomogeneous environment: Introduction

 \section{Introduction}

-The evolution of the discrete-time BRW with branching process in i.i.d. environment can be described as follows: Let $\Theta$ be a collection of probability measures on $\bbn_0= \{0, 1,2, 3, \ldots\}$.
-Then we consider a sequence ${\bf Y} = (Y_i : i \ge 0)$ of $\Theta$-valued i.i.d. random elements.
-The process ${\bf Y}$ will be referred to as the \textit{random environment} or {\it environment sequence}.
-We assume that the process starts with one initial ancestor and refer to it as the zeroth generation.
-The {\it position} of the initial ancestor is assumed to be zero.
-Conditioned on the sequence ${\bf Y}$ at the instant $n (\ge 1)$, each of the particles in the $(n - 1)$-th generation dies after producing an independent copy of the following point process (with real atoms) \aln{ \scrl_n := \sum_{i =1}^{Z_1^{(n)}} \bdelta_{X_i}, } where the law of $Z_1^{(n )}$ is given by $Y_{n - 1}$.
-The newborn particles form the $n$-th generation.
-The atom corresponding to a newborn particle is called its {\it displacement}. {\it Position} of a particle is defined to be its displacement translated by the position of its parent.
-If we run this procedure for a long enough time, the resultant process will be called the BRW with BPRE.
-In this article, we are mainly interested in the order of fluctuation and joint asymptotic behaviour of a few of the large positions at the $n$-th generation.
+We consider a Branching Random Walk (BRW) on real line when law of the genealogical tree is given by a Branching Process in the time-Inhomogeneous (random) Environment (BPIE) ${\bf Y} = ( Y_i : i \ge 0 )$ ($Y_i$ takes values in the set of probability measures on $\bbn_0$).
+To be more specific, the the process BRW starts with only one particle at the origin of the real line.
+We refer to it as the $0$-th generation of the process.
+Conditioned on the sequence ${\bf Y}$, each particle at the $(n-1)$-th generation dies, after producing an independent copy of the point process \aln{ \scrl_n := \sum_{i =1}^{Z_1^{(n)}} \bdelta_{X_i}, } where law of $Z_1^{(n)}$ is given by $Y_{n-1}$ and $X_i$ denotes the {\it displacement} attached to the $i$-th child.
+Each newborn particle in the $n$-th generation are placed in the real line according to their {\it position} where position of a particle is given by its displacement translated by the position of its parent.
+If we run this procedure for long enough time, the resultant process of the positions might be called a BRW indexed by BPIE.